 From the author of the bestselling Richard and Judy bookclub pick I'm Travelling Alone

 When a young woman is found dead, the police are quick to respond.
-But what they find at the scene is unexpected.
-The body is posed, the scene laboriously set.
+But what they find at the murder site is unexpected.
+The body is posed, the scene meticulously set.
 And there is almost no forensic evidence to be found.

-Detective Mia Krüger has been signed off work pending psychological assessment.
+Detective Mia Krüger is a woman on the edge - she has been signed off work pending psychological assessment.
 But her boss has less regard for the rules than he should.
 Desperate to get Mia back in the office, Holger Munch offers her an unofficial deal.

 But the usually brilliant Mia is struggling and the team are unable to close the case.
 Until a young hacker uncovers something that forces the team to confront the scope of the murderer’s plans and face the possibility that he may already be on the hunt for a second victim.